mcleanGit/BriefCase/README.md

 README: this file.

-![picture of the coder in covid] (/assets/images/mclean.jpg "masked mclean")
+![picture of the coder in covid] (.mcleanGit/BriefCase/main/images/mclean.jpg)